David Prever: Radio

+In March 2023, it was announced that Prever would leave BBC Radio Oxford to take up the role of Head of Programming at Radio News Hub.
+On 11 January 2024 it was announced that Prever would present Review of the Week, a 30 minute weekly programme for Radio News Hub that would be made available freely for broadcast by radio stations beginning on 2 February.

 Business

 In 1991, Prever formed EPM and Lots of Hits Music, with colleague Tim Smith.
 The record and music publishing formed joint ventures with Universal, PWL and Telstar Records and delivered combined sales of over 10 million units, with 10 worldwide No. 1 singles and albums.
 Artists on the management roster included Opus III, Undercover and Lindy Layton.
 Lots of Hits published hits by acts including Tina Turner, Westlife, The Lighthouse Family, Kim Wilde and Mark Owen.

 On leaving LBC 97.3 David founded Brandspanking, a branded content and production company winning business from Cadbury, Ocado, HMRC, DSGi, InBev, RBS/Nat West and IKEA.
 A sister business, Politics on Demand, conceived and produced the first podcasts for Tony Blair and 10 Downing street, as well as the first podcasts for Labour, the Libdems and Conservatives.

 Writing

 As a journalist, Prever has contributed articles for The Times, The Guardian and The Express, where he wrote a regular column.

 Signed to the Irene Goodman Literary Agency, he self-published his debut novel, a thriller entitled The Blood Banker, in 2012.